 Missouri has the lowest cigarette tax in the country at 17 cents per pack.

-North Dakota is the only state that is funding their tobacco control programs at or above the CDC-recommended level (in Fiscal Year 2016).
+Alaska and North Dakota are the only states that are funding their tobacco control programs at or above the CDC-recommended level (in Fiscal Year 2017).

-Eight states increased their cigarette taxes in 2015.
+Four states increased their cigarette taxes in 2016.

-3 states—Connecticut, Indiana and Massachusetts—offer a comprehensive cessation benefit to tobacco users on Medicaid.
+8 states – California, Connecticut, Indiana, Maine, Massachusetts, Missouri, North Dakota and Ohio – offer a comprehensive cessation benefit to tobacco users on Medicaid.

 Nationwide, the Medicaid program spends more than $22 billion in healthcare costs for smoking-related diseases each year – more than 11 percent of total Medicaid spending.